RocketChat/docs-old/6. Developer Guides/08. Iframe Integration/Events/README.md

-`click-user-card-message` | Fired when the user clicks on a username link `click-mention-link` | Fired when the user clicks on a mention link `click-message-link` | Fired when the user clicks on a posted link
+`click-user-card-message` | Fired when the user clicks on a username link `click-mention-link` | Fired when the user clicks on a mention link `click-message-link` | Fired when the user clicks on a posted link `click-action-link` | Fired when the user clicks on an action link button (i.e.: "click to join" to video conferences)

 Above there is a sample code that listens to events fired from Rocket.Chat opened on an `iframe`: